danrusei/algorithms_with_Go/README.md

 Inspired by the **[Geeksforgeeks - Top 10 Algorithms in Interview Questions](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/amp/)** article, the intent of this repository is to solve these questions using the **Go Language**.
 GO is a great language choice for technical interviews and hopefully you can find the solutions to the common algorithms/problems easy to understand.

-Although this is an introductory course to algorithms, it assumes that you are familiar with GO programming language syntax and basic concepts.
+Although this is an introductory course to algorithms and data structures, it assumes that you are familiar with GO programming language syntax and basic concepts.

-WIP, the description of the below `unsolved yet` problems can be found in the orginal article.
+WIP, the descriptions of the below `unsolved yet` problems can be found in the [orginal article](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/amp/).

-> ***Contributions are welcomed, following below guidelines***
+> ***Contributions are welcomed - submit a PR***.
+> ***Contribution guidelines***
 > * keep the consistency and document the code
 > * keep it simple, easy to read and understand (not over-engineered, best performance is not in scope)